-This second area includes a countertop height drop to the level of a desk/table which comes in very handy for kids doing homework in the kitchen or anyone else needing a chair and desk/table height incorporated within the kitchen cabinets.
+This second area includes a lower countertop as a desk which comes in very handy for kids doing homework in the kitchen or anyone else needing a chair and desk/table height incorporated within the kitchen cabinets.

 The upper cabinets are also lowered exactly on the same area where the countertop is lowered so this will make for an interesting task of perfectly aligning the thin tile strips to sit on both countertops in full pieces and also run left-right uninterrupted from one countertop to the other.

-After their covers were removed, both the switch and outlet seen below needed to be loosened from their screws and pulled away from the wall a little to make room for the tile pieces to get in their place at the time they reach that area.
+After the plastic covers were removed, both the switch and outlet seen below needed to be loosened from their screws and pulled away from the wall a little to make room for tile to go behind the metal tabs of an outlet or switch.

 The biggest thing in the way is the intercom panel which was disconnected from the wall without disconnecting any wiring, and it just sits on the countertop for now.
 It will be placed back in its place in the big empty area inside the wall seen on the right side of the picture, after grouting is done.